hjanoti/git-Introduction/README.md

 # git-Introduction
 Introduction and how to use git
 <br>
-Author - Heera singh janoti
+Author - Heera singh janoti(Learning purpose)